rukidevilwalk/MDP-24-S1AY2019/README.md

 Project Brief:
 The Multidisciplinary Design Project (MDP) is a group-based design project undertaken by a mixedgroup of students comprising of undergraduates from the CE, CS, BCG and BCE programmes.
 Theproject is practical-oriented and multi-disciplinary in nature, requiring system level integration of sub-systems developed by different team members.

-This repo consolidates all the compoments of this project namely: Android, RPI, Arduino, and Unity
+This repo consolidates the 4 components of this project namely: Android, RPI, Arduino, and PC Unity

 Technologies used
 <ul>